Text-to-Speech (TTS)

 What is text-to-speech?

 Text-to-speech enables you to listen to virtually any document using the highest quality AI voices the big tech companies have to offer.
-Note that text-to-speech doesn't work on PDFs unless you switch to text view (described above).
+Note that text-to-speech only works on PDFs in text view.
+You can still start TTS playback while in original PDF view, but doing so will automatically switch the document to text view.

 How do I start text-to-speech (TTS) partway through a document?